apache/doris/docs/en/docs/data-operate/import/import-way/insert-into-manual.md

   At present, Insert Into does not support custom import timeout time.
 All Insert Into imports have a uniform timeout time.
 The default timeout time is 1 hour.
 If the imported source file cannot complete the import within the specified time, the parameter `insert_load_default_timeout_second` of FE needs to be adjusted.

+  <version since="dev"></version>
-  At the same time, the Insert Into statement receives the restriction of the Session variable `query_timeout`.
-You can increase the timeout time by `SET query_timeout = xxx;` in seconds.
+  At the same time, the Insert Into statement receives the restriction of the Session variable `insert_timeout`.
+You can increase the timeout time by `SET insert_timeout = xxx;` in seconds.

 ### Session Variables